 The Aldelo Express POS can be downloaded and used for free if you use Aldelo Pay Merchant Services, which charges you a set percentage of each sale you make using the software.
 However, this “free” version does include unlimited users and devices.

 If you don't want to use Aldelo Pay merchant services, Aldelo will charge you $99 per month per device to use Aldelo Express.
-That's a pretty pricey starting point: For comparison, industry leaders like Touchbistro and Square start at $69/month and $60/month, respectively.
-Granted, one top POS, Lightspeed, also starts at $99/month, but it comes with more to recommend it.
+That's a pretty pricey starting point: For comparison, industry leaders like Lightspeed and Square start at $69/month and $60/month, respectively, and many plans are available for less.

-Don't take my word for it, though: If you're interested in seeing for yourself how well Aldelo compares to quotes from across the POS industry, you should check out Tech.co's comparison tool, which offers a fast way to collect custom quotes from the best POS vendors around.
+Don't just take our word for it, though.
+If you're interested in seeing for yourself how well Aldelo compares to quotes from across the POS industry, you should check out Tech.co's comparison tool, which offers a fast way to collect and compare custom quotes from the best POS vendors around.